Vanessa Ferlito

-Vanessa Ferlito is an American actress.
-She is known for playing Detective Aiden Burn in the first season of the CBS crime drama CSI: NY, as well as for her recurring portrayal of Claudia Hernandez in FOX drama 24, and for her starring roles as FBI Agent Charlie DeMarco in the USA Network series Graceland and as Tammy Gregorio on the CBS crime drama series NCIS: New Orleans.
+Vanessa Ferlito (born December 28, 1977) is an American actress.
+She is known for playing Detective Aiden Burn in the first two seasons of the CBS crime drama CSI: NY, as well as for her recurring portrayal of Claudia Hernandez in FOX drama 24, and for her starring roles as FBI Agent Charlie DeMarco in the USA Network series Graceland and as Tammy Gregorio on the CBS crime drama series NCIS: New Orleans.

 She has also appeared in a number of films, including Spider-Man 2 (2004), Shadowboxer (2005), Man of the House (2005), Gridiron Gang (2006), Death Proof (2007), Nothing like the Holidays (2008), Madea Goes to Jail (2009), Julie & Julia (2009), Wall Street: Money Never Sleeps (2010), and Stand Up Guys (2012).

-Personal life
+Early life

-Ferlito was born to an Italian-American family in Brooklyn, New York.
+Vanessa Ferlito was born on December 28, 1977, in Brooklyn, New York City to an Italian-American family.
+She was raised by her mother and her stepfather, who owned a hair salon in Brooklyn.
 Her father died of a heroin overdose when she was two years old.
-Her mother and stepfather own a hair salon in Brooklyn.
-Before becoming an actress, Ferlito was a Wilhelmina model, and a New York City "club kid".
-Ferlito is a single mother who gave birth to a son in September 2007.
+She said of her youth in Brooklyn: "I hung out with a rough crowd.
+And the neighborhood I grew up in was rough.
+We were scrappers.
+I fought my way through school."

+She became a notable fixture in the late-night circuit in New York City, telling New York magazine in 1998: "It’s like a job, going out – every night we’re trying to get people to introduce us to people.
+It’s all about who you know and what you do with it."